ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/4th Level/Goo Net.md

 - **Casting Time:**
 	- 1 Action.
 - **[[Psyfocus]] Cost:**
-	- .
+	- 6
 - **[[Neural Heat]] Generation:**
-	- .
+	- 24
 - [[Range]]:
-	- .
+	- 15ft
 - **Target**:
-	- .
+	- A creature.
 - **Components**:
 	- .
 - **Duration**:
-	- .
+	- Instant.
 - **Effects**:
-	- .
+	- A net made out of TODO chemical shoots out towards a creature within range.
+The creature must make a dexterity saving throw to avoid the net.
+On a failure they become [[Grappled]] for 1 turn and are knocked away from the caster 10ft.
+On a success, nothing happens.
+		- If the creature is knocked into a wall, they are [[Grappled]] for an additional turn and take 1d8 bludgeoning damage.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every . psyfocus spent above the normal cost for this psycast, .
+For every 20 psyfocus spent above the normal cost for this psycast, the [[Grappled]] condition lasts for an additional turn.